-In the opinion of the directors of the Responsible Entity:
+In the opinion of the directors of Australian Funds Management Limited the Responsible Entity of Australian Unity Childcare Property Fund (the Scheme):

-- (a) the financial statements and notes set out on pages 6 to 33 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards, and other mandatory professional reporting requirements, and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2023 and of its performance, as represented by the results of its operations and cash flows for the year ended on that date. - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable, - (c) the financial statements are in accordance with the Scheme's Constitution, and - (d) Note 2(a) confirms that the financial statements comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- (a) the financial statements and notes set out on pages 6 to 32 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (ii) giving a true and fair view of the Scheme's financial position as at 30 June 2024 and of its performance, as represented by the results of its operations and cash flows for the year ended on that date. - (b) there are reasonable grounds to believe that the Scheme will be able to pay its debts as and when they become due and payable, - (c) the financial statements are in accordance with the Scheme's Constitution, and - (d) Note 2(a) confirms that the financial statements comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-This declaration is made in accordance with a resolution of the directors.
+This declaration is made in accordance with a resolution of the directors of the Responsibility Entity.